valentingavran/anglify/CONTRIBUTING.md

 ### Reviewing a Pull Request

-The Anglify team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+The Anglify team reserves the right to reject pull requests from community members who haven't been good community citizens.
 Such behavior includes not following the [Anglify code of conduct](https://github.com/valentingavran/anglify/code-of-conduct) and applies within or outside of Anglify managed channels.

 #### Addressing review feedback

-If we ask for changes via code reviews then:
+If we ask for changes via code reviews, then:

 1. Make the required updates to the code.

 2. Re-run the Anglify test suites to ensure tests are still passing.

-3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):
+3. Create a fixup commit and push it to your GitHub repository (this will update your Pull Request):

    ```shell
    git commit --all --fixup HEAD